intu Victoria Centre, Nottingham

 intu Victoria Centre is at heart of Nottingham, one of the UK’s most popular city centres

-For local people or visitors to the city looking for the best shopping and eating experiences, the newly refurbished intu Victoria has it all – top brands and great restaurants.
+For local people or visitors to the city looking for the best shopping and eating experiences, the refurbished intu Victoria Centre has it all – top brands and great new restaurants in the pipeline.

-The new Clockhouse dining quarter is attracting a host of new restaurant names, from Joe’s Kitchen to Thaikhun and generating a new vibrant night-time culture in the city.
+The Clocktower dining quarter is attracting a host of new restaurant names and is generating a new vibrant night-time culture in the city.
 This investment means intu Victoria Centre now boasts an atmospheric casual dining space with a range restaurants to choose from, extending the opening hours of the centre and attracting people from further for longer.

 Meet some of our friends at intu Victoria Centre

 The £42 million transformation of intu Victoria Centre has created a stylish, contemporary retail space that has enticed new and exciting brands such Kiko, Swatch and Superdry to the city of Nottingham for the first time.
-Existing tenants, such as JD Sports and Vision Express, have upsized.
+Existing tenants, such as Boost and Three, have upsized.

 Senior asset manager, intu